badbreze/twitter-posts-to-blog/readme.txt

 * @replies exclusion
 * Biweekly time
 * Timestamp in side of tweets (single post multiple tweets)
+* Content formatting (Sweet)

 = 1.3.* =
 * Fix duplicates when you post multiple tweets in single post
 * Cleared up various warning messages when indexes were missing
+* Fix the main loop take only the first query string
 * Other fixes

 = 1.3 =